daviddalpiaz/stat-online/README.md

 - Synchronous versus Asynchronous?
   - Don't be afraid of asynchronous
   - Use Zoom for synchronous.
 But this is strongly discouraged, especially for "large" classes.
+    - "Any synchronous course sessions (such as Zoom, Skype for Business, Blackboard Collaborate) must be held during regularly scheduled class times."
+    - "Do not use Zoom for classes of greater than 150 students.
+Use video, audio or text options for lecture delivery whenever possible."

 ## Video Recording